 echo $response->getStatusCode(); //output is 200 for above GET request

-Following this practice, the response in the above code will be written as follows.
+Following this practice, you may write the above code as follows.

 if (200 == $response->getStatusCode()) {